 Tip Number Four: Check in often with your daughter.
 Find out how things are going.
 What kind of friends is she making?
 How are her studies going?
 Is she going to class?
 What time is she getting to bed?
 Where is she spending her time?
 Be a sounding board if she needs to sort things out with you over the phone.
+If she needs help with homework and research papers, you can search for the best essay writing service reddit.
 Don’t be afraid to tell her what you would like her to do, especially if she is asking.
 “Whatever you want, dear” is not always helpful.
 Ask questions.
 Does she have accountability?
 With whom?
 How will you know if she is drinking too much or hanging out with the wrong crowd?

 Tip Number Five: Find a way to fly her home for every break, or find a way to go visit her.
 Keep connected.
 You are still accountable for her and for how she is doing.
 The college scene presents many temptations, and many young women are far from prepared.
 A good dose of home is a wonderful thing.